soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyDestinationBubbleSettingDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Human readable data about the bubble.
-Combine with DestinyBubbleDefinition - seeDestinyDestinationDefinition.bubbleSettings for more information.
+Combine with DestinyBubbleDefinition - see DestinyDestinationDefinition.bubbleSettings for more information.

 ## Schema
 * **Schema Type:** Definition